Beneficial Nematodes – Pest Management, Naturally

 - Apply them at dusk or on a rainy or overcast day, since exposing them to direct sunlight will neutralize them.

 - They prefer a moist environment!
-Be sure to pre-irrigate with at least .5 inches of water if soil is very dry.
+Water before application with at least .5 inches of water if soil is very dry.

 If you’ve spotted any of these, then you’ll want to apply Beneficial nematodes this season: